doug-friedman/topicdoc/README.md

 with your topic models through a variety of different diagnostics and metrics.
 There are a lot of great R packages for fitting topic models, but not a lot that help evaluate their fit.
-This package seeks to fill that void with functionality that easily allow you to run those diagnostics/metrics efficiently on a variety of topic models.
+This package seeks to fill that void with functions that easily allow you to run those diagnostics/metrics efficiently on a variety of topic models.

 ## Installation